• Home

 Lesson by Alexandra Minna Stern and Natalie Lira, directed by Héloïse Dorsan-Rachet.

-Archives, Collections, and Further Reading
+Further Reading

-Historiography and Methods
+Archival and Research Methods

 1. George C. Alter, Myron P. Gutmann, Susan Hautaniemi Leonard, and Emily R. Merchant.
 “Longitudinal Analysis of Historical-Demographic Data.”
 Journal of Interdisciplinary History 52, no. 4 (Spring 2012): 503–517.